Aliases for CRIM1 Gene

 This gene encodes a transmembrane protein containing six cysteine-rich repeat domains and an insulin-like growth factor-binding domain.
 The encoded protein may play a role in tissue development though interactions with members of the transforming growth factor beta family, such as bone morphogenetic proteins. [provided by RefSeq, Nov 2010]

 GeneCards Summary for CRIM1 Gene

-CRIM1 (Cysteine Rich Transmembrane BMP Regulator 1 (Chordin-Like)) is a Protein Coding gene.
-GO annotations related to this gene include serine-type endopeptidase inhibitor activity and insulin-like growth factor-activated receptor activity.
+CRIM1 (Cysteine Rich Transmembrane BMP Regulator 1) is a Protein Coding gene.
+GO annotations related to this gene include serine-type endopeptidase inhibitor activity and enzyme inhibitor activity.
+An important paralog of this gene is KCP.

 UniProtKB/Swiss-Prot for CRIM1 Gene

 May play a role in CNS development by interacting with growth factors implicated in motor neuron differentiation and survival.
 May play a role in capillary formation and maintenance during angiogenesis.
 Modulates BMP activity by affecting its processing and delivery to the cell surface.